loomnetwork/unity-sdk/README.md

 corresponding methods in `Assets/authSample.cs`, these must be pressed in the correct order:
 1. Press the `Sign In` button, this should open a new browser window, once you've signed up/in you should see the text above the button change to `Signed in as ...`.
-2. Once the textbox indicates you're signed in you can press the `Send Tx` button to generate, sign, and commit a new dummy transaction to the Loom DAppChain.
-If the transaction is accepted by the DAppChain the textbox should change to `Committed Tx to Block ...` - indicating the block the transaction was committed to a block in the DAppChain.
-You can press the `Send Tx` button again to create another transaction.
+2. Once the textbox indicates you're signed in you can press the `Call SetMsg` button to call the `SetMsg` method in the `helloworld` smart contract, this method will store a key/value in the smart contract state.
+If the method executes without error the textbox should change to `Smart contract method finished executing.`.
+You can press the `Call SetMsg` button again to make another call.
+Each call to the smart contract actually requires a new transaction to be generated, signed, and then validated by the DAppChain.
+3. Press the `Call SetMsgEcho` button to call the `SetMsgEcho` method in the `helloworld` smart contract, similarly to `SetMsg` this method will store a key/value in the smart contract, and return the key/value it stored.
-3. You can press the `Query` button after signing in to send a simple query to the sample contract running on the Loom DAppChain.
+4. You can press the `Call GetMsg` button to send a simple query to the `helloworld` contract.

 ## Dependencies